Posted by Vikram Rathod

 Switching to another content management system (or CMS) is the most preferred step of the migration, it is essentially a web application that is layered on top of the core database that stores all types of information that one wants on a website.
 The most common platforms for this action are WordPress, Joomla, and Drupal.

-The importance of moving to a particular CMS is, without it, a custom-built, complex coded website is difficult to manage.
+The importance of moving to a particular CMS is, that without it, a custom-built, complex-coded website is difficult to manage.
 One requires a specialty and niche knowledge to make even the smallest of changes.
 Moving a website from one CMS to another has a clear set of advantages and benefits.

-When website migration is carried out in a wrong way, it could lead to a massive loss to your rankings and traffic and all that is added to the pile of lost business when the website goes live.
-When you migrate the data of your website and there has been some dust and trail left, even though the old pages no longer exist from the website but Google stores everything.
+When website migration is carried out in the wrong way, it could lead to a massive loss in your rankings and traffic, and all that is added to the pile of lost business when the website goes live.
+When you migrate the data of your website and there is some dust and trail left, even though the old pages no longer exist from the website but Google stores everything.
 If a user clicks on the search results, and they see an empty shop with no operational ladder- they will switch to another website that works.

-In this technological advancement, mobile indexing and ratio of mobile to desktop traffic are taken into consideration when optimizing for mobile platforms.
-Analyze your audience preference, costing before you create a different stage of mobile-specific experience
+In this technological advancement, mobile indexing and the ratio of mobile to desktop traffic are taken into consideration when optimizing for mobile platforms.
+Analyze your audience preference, and cost before you create a different stage of mobile-specific experience

 Thinking of rebranding and getting your hands on a better URL is obvious, but this one shouldn’t be made on a lighter note as changing the domain name is a big decision.

-If one thinks that the server’s performance is compliant to your hosting conditions, jumping to another host is the only option left.
+If one thinks that the server’s performance is compliant with your Web hosting conditions, jumping to another host is the only option left.
 Take thorough time and energy in researching the right host.

 Protocol change: Migrating a website from HTTP to HTTPS for security reasons is a prime example of protocol change

-Subdomain or subfolder change: When a company opts to move from one ccTLDs into subdomains and subfolders
+Subdomain or subfolder change: When a company opts to move from one ccTLD into subdomains and subfolders

 Top-level domain change: This is in case of business expansion overseas or limited to certain countries.